Managing pre-employment medicals? Ask these key questions

 • Adjusted to align to your program requirements and ensure the process of managing your medicals is made as easy as possible.

-DHS offers varying modes of delivery such as online health questionnaires, face-to-face clinical assessments, and virtual care including tele-medicine, virtual reviews, and tele-consults, all of which can apply to any stage of the employment lifecycle.
+We offer varying modes of delivery such as online health questionnaires, face-to-face clinical assessments, and virtual care including tele-medicine, virtual reviews, and tele-consults, all of which can apply to any stage of the employment lifecycle.

 Roles requiring clinical intervention for assessment are coordinated with our Medical Provider Network (MPN) in the most convenient location at the most suitable time, aligning all assessment elements together to deliver a timely and clear recommendation of fitness to work.

-DHS ensures assessments are delivered in the most amenable and least imposing mode possible and work with you to fully customise your employment medical program to key job roles.
+We ensure assessments are delivered in the most amenable and least imposing mode possible and work with you to fully customise your employment medical program to key job roles.

 candidates-preparing-for-job-interview-2021-09-24-03-43-08-utc